aporb/PeakPath/README.md

 ---

-Built with ❤️ using Next.js, TypeScript, and Claude AI
+Built with ❤️ using Next.js, TypeScript - Ready for Vercel deployment!